 - Helps address and fix identified network security flaws.

-The idea is to view your systems through the eyes of both a hacker and an experienced network security professional to discover where your security posture can improve.
+The idea is to view your systems through the eyes of both a hacker and experienced network security professional to discover where your security posture can improve.

 Before you take that step, though, it’s important to have a clear and accurate understanding of your own network(s).